openlibhums/memory-alpha/copy/axioms-copy.md

 ## Axiom 1 never accept paywalls
-Commit to the open-access nature of the platform.
+Remain committed to the open-access nature of the platform.
 Publicly promise never to write paywall features into Janeway.

 ## Axiom 2 changes must be open
 Develop Janeway in the open (copyleft license AGPL v3), allowing anyone to comment on, make feature suggestions for, or contribute to the codebase.